-Property development finance is available in a variety of forms to suit most requirements and budgets.
+Property development financing is available in a variety of forms to suit most requirements and budgets.
 Increasingly, bridging loans are being sought by property developers across the UK to fund large and small projects.

 But what is it about the bridging loan that makes it such a popular choice?
 Why are more investors choosing bridging loans over conventional property development finance than ever before?

-Bridging loans are one of the fastest-access lending streams available for property developers.
+- Bridging loans are fast: Bridging loans are one of the fastest-access lending streams available for property developers.
 From application submission to provision of the funds, it can take as little as 3 to 5 working days, making it an ideal option when time is a factor.

-One of the most common applications for bridging loans in the property development sector is for the purchase of auction properties.
+- Auction property purchases: One of the most common applications for bridging loans in the property development sector is for the purchase of auction properties.
 The funds required to purchase a property at auction can be made available quickly, with the loan subsequently being repaid in one lump sum when the property is sold or refinanced.

 For more information on the benefits of bridging loans as a form of property development finance, contact a member of the team at UK Property Finance anytime.